Skip to main content

 Being in rent arrears means that you have unpaid rent.

 Your landlord cannot just tell you to leave.
-To evict you, they must:
+There's a strict legal process to evict you.
+They must:

-• send you information and give you a chance to repay the rent you owe
+• give you a chance to repay the rent you owe

-• send you a valid notice that says they're starting eviction action - this cannot be a text
+• send you a valid notice before starting legal action

-If you show you’re making an effort to pay back the rent you owe, this can help stop the eviction.
+Making an effort to pay back the rent you owe can help stop the eviction.

 Get debt advice as soon as possible.
-A debt adviser could help you:
+An adviser can help you increase your income, reduce your costs, and make a repayment plan.

-Use this template to write to your landlord.
+Use our letter template to write to your landlord.
 Copy and paste the sample text and personalise it with your details.

 Template: contact your landlord about rent arrears